Washington, D.C.› Attraction

 Our Rating Neighborhood Southwest of the Mall Hours Daily 9 or 10am to 6pm, sometimes later, rarely earlier; check website for details.
 Closed Thanksgiving and Dec 25.
 Transportation Metro (southwest of the Mall): L’Enfant Plaza.
 Metro (Penn Quarter): Gallery Place–Chinatown (9th and G sts. exit) or Archives–Navy Memorial.
 Phone 202/393-7798 Prices Admission: Check website for latest information.
 Web site International Spy Museum

-Well, if you can’t flee them, join them.
-The International Spy Museum gives you the chance to do just that, learning about the best in the trade and tricks of the trade in interactive exhibits that allow you to test your powers of observation and pretend to be a spy.
-(Is that a gun in your pocketbook or a lipstick tube?)
-The history section reveals that the most unlikely of people have acted as spies in their time.
+A visit to the International Spy Museum takes on a whole new meaning in the light of recent history.
+One can easily believe the claim made in the museum’s 5-minute introductory film that Washington, D.C., has more spies than any other city in the world.
+Yikes.
+Well, if you can’t flee them, join 'em.
+This museum gives you the chance to do just that, learning the tricks of the trade in interactive exhibits that allow you to take on a new identity and test your powers of observation.
+(Is that a lipstick tube in your purse or a gun?)
+Turns out, the most unlikely of people have acted as spies in their time.
 Would you believe Moses?
 George Washington?
 Julia Child?